joerischasfoort/money-macro/_posts/the monetary financial system/2021-10-1-central-bank-origin.md

 While, still quite a hassle, you can imagine that for large transactions this deposit money was still a lot easier than using bags of coins that all needed to be counted.

 Especially, since there were many coins in circulation with different values.
 So, nothing wrong with these public deposit banks and the honest people that ran them then.
-Well, not so fast
+Well, not so fast!

 In the research I read, it states that in practice the full reserve rule was frequently broken... especially when there was a public emergency... for example...
 When the Taula de Valancia was restructured in 1613 it came to light that it had made several illegal advances to city officials and even illegal loans to the city itself.

 So, then you could say that these Southern European deposit banks were in fact the first central banks since they did two things that define what a central bank is.
-They issued currency ... and ... even though it was illegal ... they provided credit to the state...
+They issued currency and even though it was illegal they provided credit to the state.

 But, since this was on such a small scale, and outside of their mandate, I consider them the ancestors of modern central banks... not the first central banks themselves.